elasticpath/alexa-skill/README.md

 | Help                      | "Help / What are my options?"             | `AMAZON.HelpIntent`                                   |
 | Exit                      | "Alexa, stop / exit"                      | `AMAZON.StopIntent`                                   |
 | Cancel                    | "Cancel"                                 | `AMAZON.CancelIntent`                                 |

+## Account Linking

+The Reference Alexa Skill does not support guest shoppers.
+Users who have not authenticated will be asked to undergo the account linking process through the Alexa App before continuing.
+Elastic Path provides a [Reference Account Linking Server](https://github.com/elasticpath/account-linking).

+For more information on account linking with Alexa, please visit the [Amazon Developer Documentation](https://developer.amazon.com/docs/account-linking/understand-account-linking.html)

 ## Terms And Conditions